New Hampshire in Pictures: 18 Beautiful Places to Photograph

 The historic wooden Flume Covered Bridge spans the Pemigewasset River in Lincoln.
-You will need to take a trip off the beaten path to find New Hampshire's covered bridges, but with 55 of them throughout the state to choose from, it won't be difficult to find at least one.
+You will need to take a trip off the beaten path to find all of New Hampshire's covered bridges, but with 55 of them throughout the state to choose from, it won't be difficult to find at least one.

 11. Traditional Farmhouses